FPupillo/PreM-Computational/README.md

 by scene for learning and encoding separately.

 The file `02.ModelFree_analyses_agg.R"

 # Model-derived PE and memory
+The file `02_ModelFree_analyses.R` contains the scripts for visualizing and analyzing the data as a function of the condition of the predicted category.
+These analyses are included in the Supplementary Material

 Model recovery scripts are in